 Climate related issues are continuously monitored in Storebrand.
 One of the highest management-level positions with responsibility for climate-related issues, is an independent control functions which have been established for risk management for the business (Risk Management Function / CRO), for compliance with the regulations (Compliance Function), for ensuring the insurance liabilities are calculated correctly (Actuary Function) and for the bank's lending.
 The independent control functions are organised directly under the companies' managing director and report to the board.
 The relevant independent control functions are affiliated with the CRO, who answers directly to the CEO and reports to the board.
 The CRO shall ensure that all significant risks are identified, measured and appropriately reported to the CEO and the Board.
 The CRO shall be actively involved in the development of the Group's risk strategy and maintain a holistic view of the company's risk exposure.
 This includes responsibility for ensuring compliance with the relevant regulations for risk management and the consolidated companies' operations.
 The reason why the CRO has the responsibility is that internal audit function is organised directly under the Board and shall provide the boards of the relevant consolidated companies with confirmation concerning the appropriateness and effectiveness of the company's risk management, including how well the various lines of defence are working.
+Storebrands CRO has the overarching responsibility for the groups climate risk analysis and process.
+The climate risk assessment is integrated into Storebrands risk review, in which the CRO is also responsible.

 Storebrand's Executive Vice President (EVP), Communication, Sustainability, and Industry Policy is also involved in monitoring climate-related issues relevant to the company.
 The EVP leads a team working on sustainability and climate issues and reports the team's progress to the Board.
 The EVP has overall responsibility for developing and implementing the company's sustainability action plans (as decided by the Board), monitoring key performance indicators, ensuring effective communication with customers on the topic of Storebrand's sustainability and climate work, and cooperating with relevant partners, organizations, and authorities.
 Storebrand has decided to place responsibility for monitoring sustainability and climate issues (as well as executing climate-related action plans and strategies) in a high-level position in order to promote sustainability and climate change as core values and priorities for Storebrand's business operations.
+Storebrands EVP Communication, Sustainability, and Industry Policy, as responsible for the groups sustainability strategy, is evidently responsible for our response to climate-related issues.
+Both reducing negative impact on the climate from Storebrands operations, reducing risks arising from climatic changes or the transition to a low-carbon economy, as well as capitalizing on these.
+Moreover, the EVP is responsible for how we communicate to our shareholders and other stakeholders on climate related issues.
+Transparency is a vital component to our climate.